smucclaw/l4-query/README.md

 * SatLM: Satisfiability-Aided Language Models Using Declarative Prompting
 * LINC: A Neurosymbolic Approach for Logical Reasoning by Combining Language Models with First-Order Logic Provers
 * Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning
+* Relational Programming with Foundation Models
+  * They basically allow interfacing with language models via an FFI for their compiler.
+This is intriguing, but probably doesn't make as much sense for us, given our desiderata and usecase.
 Useful-looking papers from the literature on 'agents,' though these might be more useful for the L4 copilot project

 * That infamous ReAct paper